--Comparison of Paramount School Hexavalent Chromium Sampling Data to MATES IV Data
+Comparison of Paramount School Hexavalent Chromium Sampling Data to MATES IV Data

 For MATES IV data, the graph displays the average (gray circles) and the range (lines) from the 5th to the 95th percentile of daily average data from the entire study period (7/2012-6/2013).
 For the Paramount school sites, the graph displays the average (yellow circles) and each of the valid results (gray diamonds).
 Only those schools that have at least 7 valid results are included in this graph.
 This graph reflects the monitoring data collected at Paramount schools from Dec.
 23, 2016 through Mar.
 17, 2017 for Wirtz, Keppel, Zamboni, and Alondra, from Dec.
 23, 2016 through Apr.
-4, 2017 for Mokler, from Jan.
+28, 2017 for Mokler, from Jan.
 22, 2017 through Apr.
-4, 2017 for Gaines, and from Feb.
+28, 2017 for Gaines, from Feb.
 18, 2017 through Apr.
-4, 2017 for the site near Lincoln school.
+28, 2017 for the site near Lincoln school, and from Mar.
+20, 2017 through Apr.
+28, 2017 for Los Cerritos, Tanner, Paramount High School West and Roosevelt.

 Because Cr6 is one of several air toxic pollutants, it is important to put these results into the larger context of the cancer risks associated with all air toxics in the region.
 Based on the MATES IV study, the average cancer risk in the Basin from all ambient air toxics combined (including Cr6) is approximately 900 chances in a million.
 While Cr6 may be a significant contributor to air toxics cancer risk in areas very close to Cr6 emitting sources, there are other important contributors to the overall risk.
-For example, diesel particulate matter contributes to about two-thirds of the overall air toxics cancer risk in the region.
+For example, diesel particulate matter contributes to about two-thirds of the overall air toxics cancer risk in the Basin.